Slides

 Roughly, there were three major periods of Dutch diaspora :

-But first, one remark.
+First, one remark.
 "The Netherlands" what does that mean ?

-13th century: the sinking overpopulated land.
+13th-14th century: the sinking overpopulated land.

-Not as refugies only, some where invited because of their expertise : how to build dikes and canals, how to make new land from marshes and wetlands.
-They helped develop large areas in north and eastern Germany, the Wash in England, in Normandy and Brittany, and along the Gironde in southern France.
+Not as refugees only, some where invited because of their expertise : how to build dikes and canals, how to make new land from marshes and wetlands.
+They helped develop large areas in north and eastern Germany, Poland, the Wash in England, in Normandy and Brittany, and along the Gironde in southern France.

 to top of pageto top of page